kusamanetwork/userguide/docs/try/governance.md

 3. Note the proposal index number, and find out more details about the proposal in the [Kusama forum](https://forum.kusama.network/).
 4. Head over to the (Extrinsics tab)[https://polkadot.js.org/apps/#/extrinsics], select the account you wish to vote with, and select `democracy` under "submit the following extrinsic."
 Choose `vote(ref_index,vote)` in the second column, enter the proposal index you noted down in step 3 and vote `aye` to support the proposal, and `nay` to vote against it.

 All the tokens in the account you selected will be **locked** until the referendum ends.
 If you voted `aye` and the proposal has passed, your tokens will be locked until the proposal has been enacted.
-It is recommended that you do **not** vote with the entirety of your KSMA, as your tokens will be locked up for some time, so you should create a voting account and transfer the amount of KSMA you want to vote with before voting.
+It is recommended that you do **not** vote with the entirety of your KSM, as your tokens will be locked up for some time, so you should create a voting account and transfer the amount of KSM you want to vote with before voting.

 ### Voting for council members